RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-distance-matrix.md

       }
    }
 };

-/**
+{% endhighlight %}

- * Now that we have the `JsDistance` function object we can pass it to
- * `parallelFor`, specifying an iteration range based on the number of rows in
- * the input matrix:
+Now that we have the `JsDistance` function object we can pass it to `parallelFor`, specifying an iteration range based on the number of rows in the input matrix:

- */
+{% highlight cpp %}
 // [[Rcpp::export]]
 NumericMatrix rcpp_parallel_js_distance(NumericMatrix mat) {